alekece/tig-stack/README.md

 Then access graphana at `http://localhost:3000`.

 ## License
-Copyright © 2019 ALexis Le Provost.
+Copyright © 2020 Alexis Le Provost.
 See LICENSE for details.